pgroonga/pgroonga.github.io/tutorial/index.md

 PGroonga provides the following two operators for searching against `jsonb`:

   * `@>` operator

+  * `&@` operator

+  * `&@~` operator

   * `` &` `` operator

 [`@>` operator is a built-in PostgreSQL operator]({{ site.postgresql_doc_base_url.en }}/functions-json.html#FUNCTIONS-JSONB-OP-TABLE). `@>` returns true when the right hand side `jsonb` is a subset of left hand side `jsonb`.

 You can execute `@>` faster by PGroonga.

+`&@` operator is a PGroonga original operator.
+You can perform full text search against all texts in JSON by one keyword.

+`&@~` operator is a PGroonga original operator.
+You can perform full text search against all texts in JSON by query syntax.

 `` &` `` operator is a PGroonga original operator.
 You can write complex condition that can't be written by `@>` operator such as range search.